Avanhoo/Engineering_4_Notebook/README.md

 I had used an IMU before for a previous assignment, but only for the rotation values.
 I thought I knew what I was doing but I was thinking of the accelerometer as a velocometer.
 I didn't realize that gravity existed because I was thinking that I was measuring the change in position and the IMU wasn't moving, but I was measuring the change in velocity, so gravity *did* exist.

 **Part II:**

+We used the IMU's acceleration value to do the list detection here instead of the angular gyroscope data it gives us, which turned out to be easier as you can use gravity as a reference.
+This means that the angle value will never drift and you don't have to worry too much about calibration.
+You just see if the x or y acceleration axes ever have an acceleration around 9.8 (gravity).

 **Part III:**